nuxeo/doc.nuxeo.com-rest-api/src/rest-api/endpoints/management-endpoint/scheduler-endpoint.md

 ### Response

 Always 204, this stops the scheduler service cluster-wide.
-The stops survives a server restart.
+The stop survives a server restart.

 ### Status Codes